rayeanpatric/formsync-backend/README.md

 # Select option 7 - Run API tests
 ```

-### Postman Testing
+### API Testing

-For manual API testing, we've included a Postman collection:
+For manual API testing:

-1. Import `postman-collection.json` into Postman
+1. Make sure the server is running
-2. Make sure the server is running
+2. Use tools like Postman, Insomnia, or cURL to test the API endpoints
-3. Execute requests individually or run the entire collection
+3. Refer to the API documentation above for available endpoints

-See [POSTMAN_TESTING.md](POSTMAN_TESTING.md) for detailed instructions.
+See [POSTMAN_TESTING.md](POSTMAN_TESTING.md) for additional testing guidelines.

 ### UI Testing